HillaryDanan/abstraction-intelligence/README.md

 - Compositional generalization (novel combinations of known primitives) should succeed in systems with factorized representations and fail in systems with holistic compression
 - Learning should accelerate across compositionally related tasks (superlinear cumulative performance), not remain independent

+**Abstraction Dissociability**

+- Abstraction failures should be dissociable from input failures (perception, attention) and downstream failures (memory, reasoning, decision-making)
+- Category-specific abstraction deficits should occur with intact downstream operations
+- Downstream deficits (e.g., amnesia, dysexecutive syndrome) should occur with intact momentary abstraction
+- Systems with genuine abstraction should show compositional generalization; systems with sophisticated compression should not

 **Developmental Spectrum**

 - Stage progression should be sequential: no system should exhibit capacity at stage N without capacity at stage N-1